Lorenzo-lu/Jupyter_Themes_Special/README.md

 * `-clh`: code line height.
 By default, it is `140%`
 * `-ms`: markdown size.
 By default, it is `13px`
 * `-mlh`: markdown line height.
 By default, it is `150%`
+* `-rs`: reset style.
+If set as `true`, all the missing arguments will be the default.

+For example, you firstly tried `python3 console.py -t Barcelona -cs 14px` and you want to increase the code font size, just run `python3 console.py -cs 15px` and don't have to worry about the other stuff.
+But if you run `python3 console.py -rs true -cs 15px`, your code size will be larger, but your theme will be reset to default.